 Great for microbusinesses, but still scalable

-HubSpot is excellent for tiny businesses and new startups because it offers users a wealth of training resources.
-The online library of learning guides, invoice template generators, email signature generators, and marketing plan template generators offer motivated users a great DIY buffet of options – without the need to spend money on development and training.
+The uncluttered visual design is easy to navigate without a tech pro showing you the ropes.
+HubSpot's free CRM also includes a task dashboard (to boost productivity and organization), automatic sales logging, contact and lead management, and sales pipeline management.
+Plus, the online library of learning guides, invoice template generators, email signature generators, and marketing plan template generators offer motivated users a great DIY buffet of options – without the need to spend money on development and training.

 Editor's Note: Looking for information on CRM software for your business?
 Fill out the below questionnaire to have our sister site Buyer Zone connect you with vendors that can help.

 HubSpot CRM is 100 percent free for as many users as you want and up to a million contacts.
 And while it is possible to remain a non-paying user indefinitely, there's a needlessly complicated charging method for paid features and subscription tiers you should be aware of.

 For example, let's say you decide to use some of the free features in the Marketing Hub.
 If you do that, the contacts saved in your free CRM will be applied to the marketing hub, and in the Marketing Hub, the number of contacts directly influences which pricing tier you must purchase.